izxnani/Earthquake_alert_system/README.md

-# Earthquake_alert_system
-This project made for science subject and make by using ESP8266 + BlynkIOT as a main system.
-Thanks to https://www.youtube.com/@TechTrendsShameer  for being inspire this project.
+This project, developed for a science curriculum, establishes an earthquake alert system.
+Its core functionality is powered by an ESP8266 microcontroller integrated with the Blynk Internet of Things (IoT) platform.
+The conceptual foundation for this system was significantly inspired by content from an individual accessible via: https://www.youtube.com/@TechTrendsShameer.